NMFS-RADFish/boilerplate/examples/server-sync/README.md

 ## Adding Network Requests and Updating Offline Storage

-To add network requests and update the offline storage in the `syncToHomebase` function, follow the steps below:
+To add network requests and update the offline storage in the syncToHomebase function, follow the steps below:

-1. **Add Network Request Logic**:
+#### Add Network Request Logic:

-   Use the `RadfishAPIService` instance (`ApiService`) to make network requests.
+Use the RadfishAPIService instance (ApiService) to make network requests.
 For example, you might fetch data from a specific endpoint.

-2. **Update Offline Storage**:
+#### Update Offline Storage:

-   Once the data is fetched, store it in the offline storage using the `updateOfflineData` function.
+Once the data is fetched, store it in the offline storage using the updateOfflineData function.

-Here's an example of how to integrate these steps into the `syncToHomebase` function:
+Here is an example of how to integrate these steps into the syncToHomebase function:

 ```javascript
 import { useState } from "react";